sadanandpai/resume-builder/README.md

 - Run npm install
 - Run npm start

-## Customize the json data present in data.json file
+## Customize the json data present in data.json file (/src/components/common)
-For dev engineer, sample data can be used from data_dev.json For test engineer, sample data can be used from data_test.json

-## The changes to structure if needed can be done using Resume.js file
+## The changes to structure if needed can be done using template file
-## The changes to icons according to the section title can be managed in SectionHeader.js

 Feel free to use the source to create your resume.
 Basic knowledge of HTML5, CSS and basic knowledge of React is sufficient to customize the resume for your requirements.